lzell/AIProxySwift/README.md

 - In codable representations, fields that are required by the API should be above fields that are optional.
-Within the two groups (required and optional) all fields should be alphabetically ordered.
+Within the two groups (required and optional) all fields should be in the provider's documentation order.
+This makes it easier for contributors and LLMs to spot differences between the provider documentation and our encodable/decodable fields.
   Separate the two groups with a mark to aid users of ctrl-6:

   ```swift
   // MARK: Optional properties